AaltoPML/node-BNN-covariate-shift/index.md

 <img src="./assets/bnn_vs_dnn.png" alt="drawing" width="100%" max-width="1000px">

 Due to the large amounts of parameters in a modern NNs, it is computationally expensive to approximate the posterior \\(p(\theta \| \mathcal{D})\\).
-Furthermore, a recent work have showed that BNNs with high fidelity posterior approximations actually perform worse than maximum-a-posteriori (MAP) models under corruptions [cite].
+Furthermore, a recent work have showed that BNNs with high fidelity posterior approximations actually perform worse than maximum-a-posteriori (MAP) models under corruptions [3].

 # Node-based Bayesian neural networks
 ## Definition